Franklin High School

 Pacific Science Center has ignited curiosity for more than 60 years.
 Since its founding as the nation’s first science and technology center, PacSci has worked to expand access to science, serve as a vital resource for educators, and fuel discovery and experimentation as a vibrant community laboratory.
 They host a Camp for Young Minds each summer.

 Opportunity: Camp Aide – a part time role at 5 different locations across Seattle.
-The Camp Aide will ensure smooth camp programing by providing support to classroom educators and camp location site leads as directed.
+The Camp Aide will ensure smooth camp programming by providing support to classroom educators and camp location site leads as directed.
 This position upholds the mission to provide safe, interactive, week-long STEM camps for school age children to spark lifelong curiosity, significantly enhance the participant’s experience and expand Pacific Science Center’s role as a driving force for informal science education.
 The Camp Aide position will focus on two areas of operations: classroom management and supply inventory.

 Pedalheads